w3c/wot/testfest/2019-02-princeton/README.md

 (Needs more thinking.
 Logging the consumed TDs? or the software objects?)

-If you need a TD to consume and its Thing to interact with, use the TD as an input to the virtual-thing.
+If you need a TD to consume and its Thing to interact with, use the TD as an input to the [virtual-thing](#virtual-thing) tool.

 ### Producer Implementer